Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 But he had another life to save, first.
 They played at the park for a bit longer, then the kids were off to *la casa del abuelo* for the weekend.
 Marty ran chores and all the rest of the things she insisted on doing herself, while Adam got a good few hours of heavy lifting in: daily work done.

 He racked the bar, showered, changed into his dry clothes, then catpawed himself directly back upstairs.
-Quietly through the door, sneak as best he could---and he *could* sneak, when he wanted…he found Marty on the roof, gardening.
+Quietly through the door, sneak as best he could - and he *could* sneak, when he wanted…he found Marty on the roof, gardening.

 His blood was up, after his lift.
 And instinct sure wanted something, all right…